-The University of Michigan, in Ann Arbor Michigan, recognizes over 1,200 student organizations on campus, 65 of those being sorority and fraternity chapters.
-As “one of the oldest, largest, and strongest Greek communities in the nation,” over 20 percent of the entire student population partakes in Greek Life on campus.
+The University of Michigan, in Ann Arbor Michigan, recognizes over 1,200 student organizations on campus, 50 of those being sorority and fraternity chapters.
+As “one of the oldest, largest, and strongest Greek communities in the nation,” around 12 percent of the entire student population partakes in Greek Life on campus.
 Forming friendships, as well as, performing well academically, gaining a sense of leadership, service, and giving back to the community are only some core values held by members.

 Our Score: 129

-With a student body of over 25,000, Auburn University is one of Alabama’s largest universities.
-Known for their philanthropic endeavors, the 54 fraternity and sororities chapters donate to a vast amount of charitable organization annually.
+With a student body of about 25,000, Auburn University is one of Alabama’s largest universities.
+Known for their philanthropic endeavors, the 52 fraternity and sororities chapters donate to a vast amount of charitable organizations annually.

 The Greek Community gives to both state and nationwide to charitable organizations like Adopt a School, Alabama Sheriffs Youth Ranches, East Alabama Food Bank, Habitat for Humanity, March of Dimes, and Toys for Tots, just to name a few.
 Service to the community is a staple in Greek Life in the Auburn community, and students work hard to give back.
 In recent years, the Greek community has done over 91,000 hours of service and was able to donate over 700,000 dollars.